EXPLAINER: Who has been charged in the deadly Capitol riot?

 HOW MANY PEOPLE HAVE BEEN CHARGED?

 The U.S. attorney’s office for D.C., which handles both local and federal cases in the district, had filed 17 cases in federal court and at least 40 others in the Superior Court by Saturday.
 The cases in Superior Court mainly have to do with things like curfew violations and gun crimes.
-Those being tried in federal court, where prosecutors can generally secure longer convictions, are charged with things like violent entry and disorderly conduct on Capitol grounds, assaulting a federal law enforcement officer and threatening House Speaker Nancy Pelosi.
+Those being tried in federal court, where prosecutors can generally secure longer sentences, are charged with things like violent entry and disorderly conduct on Capitol grounds, assaulting a federal law enforcement officer and threatening House Speaker Nancy Pelosi.

 Defendants facing federal charges include Richard Barnett, the Arkansas man shown in a widely seen photo sitting in Pelosi’s office with his boots on the desk.
 Barnett is charged with crimes including theft of public money, property or records.

-Another man being tried in federal court, Lonnie Coffman of Falkville, Alabama, was arrested after authorities say they found guns and 11 Molotov cocktail explosive devices made out of mason jars, golf tees and cloth rags in his pickup truck.
+Another man being tried in federal court, Lonnie Coffman of Falkville, Alabama, was arrested after authorities say they found guns and 11 Molotov cocktail explosive devices made out of Mason jars, golf tees and cloth rags in his pickup truck.

-A Florida man who was seen in photo shared widely on social media carrying the speaker of the House’s lectern was also arrested Friday.
+A Florida man identified as the person seen in a photo shared widely on social media carrying the speaker of the House’s lectern also was arrested Friday.
 Adam Johnson faces charges including theft of government property.

 WHY HAVEN’T MORE PEOPLE BEEN CHARGED YET?